How ERP can improve project management in business

 1. Project planning

-ERP systems are able to assist project planning from the get-go.
+ERP systems are able to assist in project planning from the get-go.
 In the planning stage, ERP can be used to update tasks with project-specific details, consolidated on one database for ease of use.
 This task management can include everything from task segregation through to definition.
 ERP will then allow for advance planning to ensure deadlines are met; sequentially align tasks; and then record tasks accordingly.

 2. Monitor costs of project management